Trustees (Newly Elected at the 2021 AGM, yet to be sworn in at the Māori Land Court

 Tenā koutou katoa,

-Welcome to the Ngatarawa and Ohiti Ahu Whenua Trusts website.
+Welcome to the Ohiti Ahu Whenua Trust website.
 We are constantly looking for ways to improve our communications with the owners and beneficiaries of this beautiful land in which we are entrusted to govern the affairs with integrity.
-This website was recommended at the 2014 Annual General Meeting to help us achieve our communication goals and more recently at the 2018 Annual General Meeting it was requested that we gather information about this beautiful whenua and post it up on this website to help us all learn more about our history.
+This website was recommended at the 2014 Annual General Meeting to help us achieve our communication goals and more recently at the 2018 Annual General Meeting it was requested that we gather information and historical information about this beautiful whenua and post it up on this website to help us all learn more about our history.

-Ngatarawa A13A, Ngatarawa 1A3B, Ngatarawa 1A3C, Ngatarawa 2A3B1B2, Ngatarawa and Ohiti Waitio 1E3A are Māori freehold land blocks that are administered by the Ngatarawa Lands Trust.
-The Ngatarawa blocks are located along State Highway 50 in the Hastings region.
-The lands have a combined area of approximately 300 ha.
+Ohiti Waitio 1E3A is a Māori freehold land block that is administered by the Ohiti Waitio 1E3A Lands Trust.
 The Ohiti Waitio 1E No 3A is located on Ohiti Road, Crownthorpe and is 105.6382 ha.

-The trust also administers tertiary grants to recognise the pursuit of academic excellence, knowledge and qualifications of our land owners and their descendants.
+The trust also administers tertiary grants to recognise the pursuit of academic excellence, knowledge and qualifications of our landowners and their descendants.
 The landowners contribute to the criteria of this scholarship at the Annual General Meeting.
 The current criteria can be viewed on this website.
+Click here

 We are looking to update this website with the wealth of information that sits in people’s homes, in their minds, on their walls in pictures and in glory boxes.
 We believe that everyone has a story that can contribute to a landscape of information sharing that is part of the history of the land and the trust.
 Watch this space!.